SOURCE — 5 min

 Quercetin is an immune ally*

-Consider quercetin as part of your immune health arsenal.* It holds its own alongside the nutrients better known to support our immune health, such as vitamin C, vitamin D, and zinc.
+Consider quercetin as part of your immune health arsenal.* It holds its own alongside the nutrients known to support our immune health, such as vitamin C, vitamin D, and zinc.

 Quercetin helps support healthy sinus, and respiratory and immune system functions.* Keep it in mind for times when we are more likely to catch whatever is going around, such as during travel, back to school, or winter.